MaastrichtUniversity/irods_avu_json-ruleset/README.md

 This repository contains the iRODS rules, policies and microservices to make the conversion code operational in iRODS.

+### Docker
+A description of a docker contain running this ruleset, its microservices and python dependencies exists in the [irods_avu_json-docker](https://github.com/MaastrichtUniversity/irods_avu_json-docker) repository.
+You can use this to quickly try out this ruleset.

 ## Requirements
 The following are required to run.